k2view-academy/K2View-Academy/articles/15_web_services/07_deploy_web_services.md

 Notes:

-- The LUT parameter must be k2_ws, which is the name of the key space created for the Web Services.
+- The LUT parameter must be k2_ws, which is the name of the keyspace created for the Web Services.
 - The WS_METHODS field can be populated using the list of deployed Web Services.
 If this field is empty, the DEPLOY command deploys all Web Services into Fabric.

 [Click for more information about Offline Deploy](/articles/16_deploy_fabric/03_offline_deploy.md).